 Each of these drugs may interact with valproate via varying mechanisms.
 The most commonly seen interactions seen in practice are described in more detail below.

-Other antiepileptic medications such as carbamazepine, phenobarbital, primidone and phenytoin are able to induce the enzymes needed to metabolise valproate.
+Other antiepileptic medications such as carbamazepine, phenobarbital, primidone and phenytoin are able to induce the enzymes needed to metabolize valproate.
 As a result, the clearance of valproic acid from the body is higher than usual and the available concentration in the bloodstream to exert the desired effect is lessened.

 Whilst valproic acid is not known to induce enzymatic metabolism of other drugs, it is associated with a metabolic inhibition effect.
 This can results in higher than usual doses of other medications, such as phenobarbital and the metabolite of carbamazepine.

 In order to manage this reaction, the standard response is to lower the dose of the other medication.
-This will decrease the concentration of drug in the body and produce a net desired effect.
+This will decrease the concentration of drugs in the body and produce a net desired effect.

-Displacement of Proteins
+Displacement of proteins

 For this reason, toxicity and adverse effects are more likely to present when normal therapeutic doses are given.
 Instead, doses should be reduced to account for this reaction.

 Sodium valproate can have an effect on the ability of the blood to form clots and stop bleeding.
-Tis can present as a particular issue when patients are taking other medications to regulate the platelets or coagulation factors in their blood.
+This can present as a particular issue when patients are taking other medications to regulate the platelets or coagulation factors in their blood.

 For example, warfarin is an anticoagulant medication utilized in the prevention of embolism in the blood.
-It has a direct effect coagulation factors in circulation and must be monitored closely to maintain the optimal concentration and pharmacological effect.
+It has a direct effect on coagulation factors in circulation and must be monitored closely to maintain the optimal concentration and pharmacological effect.
 Co-administration with valproate could affect this balance and result in severe consequences, such as incessant bleeding.